Assistance programs Jackson County Mississippi.

 Several other food banks and pantries operate in the state.
 Families of all income and backgrounds can get help.
 Locate a listing of additional food pantries in Mississippi.

-Clinics and free medical centers
+Free health clinics and free medical centers

 East Central Medical Center - RHC East Central Medical Center.
 This community clinic offers General Medical Care and a sliding fee scale for the low income and uninsured.
 Dial (228) 588-6622 for service/intake.

 Coastal Family Health Care – A homeless health clinic offers a number of resources to help people manage their medical bills.
 One is community outreach, which is an ongoing and integral part of the needs of the Jackson County Mississippi region.
 The clinic offers dental, medical, substance abuse counseling, social services as well as medical help for chronic conditions.